JVT038/MetaTube/README.md

 - [ ] Dark mode support
 - [ ] Fix error `Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user’s experience.
 For more help http://xhr.spec.whatwg.org/` in overview
 &#xa0;

+## Disclaimer
+I made this project to educate myself about Python, and to learn how metadata works in combination with files.
+Additionally, I want to emphasize I do NOT encourage any pirating, or any other illegal activities.
+This project's purpose isn't to illegally download content from YouTube; its purpose is to educate and enlighten myself (and others viewing the source code) about Python, how Python interacts with metadata in files, and  metadata works, and how yt-dlp works.
+I am not responsible if the user downloads illegal content, or faces any (legal) consequences.

 <a href="#top">Back to top</a>